marijn-qbaylogic/clash-shockwaves-testing/docs/howto/LUTS.md

 via `WaveformForLUT`.

 By default, `WaveformLUT` uses the standard `Generic`-based functions to create subsignals, but uses `Show` to determine the value.
-This means that a custom implementation may look like:

 A LUT implementation requires two functions: `structureL` to provide the subsignal structure, and `translateL` to create the translation of a runtime value.